 #1.
 Start Party Planning Early

-- Number of guests – close family or for the bigger event friends, family, classmates
+- Number of guests – close family or a bigger event with friends, family and classmates?

 - Catering – buffet or sit down meal?
-Will you cook / get party catered.
+Will you cook or get the communion party catered?

 - Entertainment and activities